How to get a visa for Iran?

 · Iran tourist visa (e-visa)

-You can check the link https://e_visa.mfa.ir and apply for online visa.
+You can check the link https://e_visa.mfa.ir and apply for an online visa.
 This process takes almost 7 to 10 business days, but you don’t need to wait a long time at the airport.
 You can assure yourself of your entrance to Iran!
-Iran’s ministry of foreign affairs suggests that you should take the following measures at least two days prior to your travel:
+Iran’s Ministry of Foreign Affairs suggests that you should take the following measures at least two days before your travel:

 • Apply for an electronic visa application (you can use the link new application for more information)